Prerequisites

 View Logs

-Access detailed logs to troubleshoot any issues
+Access detailed logs and events to troubleshoot any issues

 Manage API Keys